widdix/aws-cf-templates/docs/fargate.md

 # Fargate service
 This template describes a fault tolerant and scalable Fargate service on AWS.
 The service scales based on CPU utilization.

-> The image needs to expose port 80 or the `AWS::ECS::TaskDefinition` needs to be adjusted!

 ### Installation Guide
 1. This templates depends on our [`cluster.yaml`](./fargate/) template. [![Launch Stack](./img/launch-stack.png)](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=fargate-cluster&templateURL=https://s3-eu-west-1.amazonaws.com/widdix-aws-cf-templates-releases-eu-west-1/__VERSION__/fargate/cluster.yaml)